grimasod/json-to-vue/README.md

 Alternatively, if you have a lot of components and want to use dynamic imports, that can be done by traversing the JSON content and extracting the component names.

-Those components still need to be registered with JsonToVue using `registerComponents`
+Those components still need to be registered with JsonToVue using `registerComponents`.

 In this example, we use [`defineAsyncComponent`](https://vuejs.org/api/general.html#defineasynccomponent), which has certain [limitations](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars#limitations) when dynamic imports contain a concatenated string.